speveril/cozy/readme.md

     - `[ + ]` SavedGame should write a version number, and have upgrade functions; when loading a SavedGame, run through each necessary upgrade before returning it
     - `[ + ]` Add scripted movement for entities on the map
         - This is half there with the `path` Behavior
+    - `[ + ]` Make a way to spawn a simple menus without having to make a whole new class for them
+    - `[ + ]` Should be able to spawn an entity with direction+animation
     - `[ + ]` Add Scene.waitAll() which takes multiple generator functions and waits for them all to finish
     - `[ + ]` Need a way to chain from another scene, e.g. wait for a door to finish and THEN do another scene function
     - `[ + ]` Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
     - `[???]` It'd be nice if the persistent stuff in map was easier to use in general
     - `[???]` Zones (large polygons that can be checked, but don't necessarily fire an event when crossing the threshold)
+        - Allow "pick a random spot in the zone", or something similar
     - `[...]` Menus need some polish
         - `[ + ]` Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
         - `[ + ]` Need to provide a better way for menus to return a value to a previous menu -- promises?